doanvalerie/pokemini-website/docs/design.md

 coordinates on the map.

 In a background loop, we update the user's shown location and the status of all Pokémon every 5 seconds.
-In the accompanying website report to this final report document, we embed our map into a page on that website.
+On this website we embed a link to the actual map, which is [located here](https://nicbk.com/eec172/map/).

 Below we show an example of what our map looks like: